 Neolithic to the Iron Age

 Many thousands of years ago, small groups of people began to settle in the Colintraive area.
-They stayed for a while in one place, cleared it of trees and grew crops.
-When the soil became tired out, they moved on to a fresh site and the cycle began again.
+They stayed for a while in one place, cleared it of trees and grew crops but when the soil became tired out, they moved on to a fresh site and the cycle began again.

 About 4,000 years ago people began to create homes here.
 The first signs of these people were found in the nearby Clachan (or village) of Glendaruel with the discovery in the 1960s of a large stone cairn and the sites of several round wooden houses.